microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/Deployment/docs/ArchitectureDescription.md

 **2 Initiate Benchmarking, Gap Analysis, and Output Document Generation**

-User Samuel navigates to the Benchmarking or Gap Analysis section of the app and creates a record.
+The user (Sustainability Manager or Head of Extra-Financial Reporting) navigates to the Benchmarking or Gap Analysis section of the app and creates a record.
 Upon record creation, an integration power automate flow kicks in and initiates AI infused document creation process in the backend using the documents Samuel selected.

 Upon successful submission of the Benchmarking or Gap Analysis record from the app, power automate sends all the required data to the backend services where document contents, prompts & AI services work together to produce the output document for Benchmarking or Gap Analysis.